chickensoft-games/chickensoft_site/docs/super_nodes/03_static_reflection.md

 The `MySuperNode` script has a property that it exports to the Godot editor, `Probability`.
 Because it also applies `MyPowerUp`, the SuperNode ends up gaining two additional properties: `MyName` and `Identifier`.

-At compile-time, SuperNodes will generate the following static reflection implementation for `MySuperNode`.
+At compile-time, SuperNodes will [generate][generated] the following static reflection implementation for `MySuperNode`.
 The generated implementation includes the table of properties, their attributes, types, visibility, mutability information, and methods to get and set the values of those properties.

 <Details summary={<summary><code>StaticReflectionExample.MySuperNode_Reflection.g.cs</code></summary>}>